Ilisaqsivik is an organization of Inuit who are rebuilding their community and their future.

 Celebrating 25 years!

-The Ilisaqsivik Society has been operating as a not-for-profit in Clyde River on Baffin Island for 25 years.
-Governed by a local Inuit volunteer community board of directors, all programs and services are led and delivered by Inuit, in Inuktitut It is the largest employer in the community – employing approximately 200 people out of the local population of 1200 residents.
+As of 2022, the Ilisaqsivik Society has been operating as a registered Canadian charity and not-for-profit in Clyde River on Baffin Island for 25 years.
+Governed by a local Inuit volunteer community board of directors, all programs and services are led and delivered by Inuit, in Inuktitut.
+It is the largest employer in the community — employing approximately 200 people out of the local population of 1200 residents.

 Darkspark — Clyde River